 Is your Salt Dough Puffing up?
 Want to know how you can store salt dough or whether it will air dry we have all of these questions answered on our Salt Dough Questions Answered article.

-Classic Salt Dough Recipe
+Salt Dough Recipe for Ornaments and Decorations

 - Large bowl